 From 12-14 Feb.
-2019, the EU-ToxRisk project will hold its 5th General Assembly (GA) meeting, together with its 2nd Industry Stakeholders Meeting.
+2019, the EU-ToxRisk project held its 5th General Assembly (GA) meeting, together with its 2nd Industry Stakeholders Meeting.
 Similar to the previous GA meeting, this year's edition will also take place in Egmond aan Zee (NL).

 In July 2018, the Center for Alternatives to Animal Testing-Europe and the EU-ToxRisk project co-organized a three-day Think-Tank meeting on the Internationalisation of Read Across as Validated New Approach Method (NAM) for Regulatory Toxicology.